 Check if you can register a website with Google by sending a postcard and waiting for them to call for verification.
 Google does this in the United States, Canada, most of Europe and some parts of Asia.
 If the business or the website is not from any of these locations, find out what the major search engines in that country are and register with them.

 6. Claim listings on major international directories and portals.

+Part of doing local SEO is to have a strong presence in online directories.
 Sites like Foursquare, Yelp, CitySearch, Yellow Pages and Urban Spoon may be popular sources of business listings in your country.
 Claiming free business listings from these sites only takes minutes, but the visibility it gives websites lasts a long time with good reviews and regular updates.

 7. Encourage positive reviews from visitors.

 Small businesses should promote their listings to their customers and encourage them to share their positive experience on these sites.
 Positive reviews build good reputation and influence their rankings on search engines.
 Read the existing reviews on these pages and find ways to get other people to share their positive experience.

 8. Engage the audience through social media.

 Direct communication with the target market helps small businesses address their audience fast.
 It creates a more personal connection with the customers while communicating their brand message well.
 Build strong social media presence and widen networks using sites like Facebook, Twitter, Google+ and LinkedIn.